American and British English spelling differences: Doubled in American English

-In the UK, a single l is generally preferred in American forms distill, instill, enroll, and enthrallment, and enthrall, although ll was formerly used; these are always spelled with ll in American usage.
-The former British spellings dulness, instal, and fulness are now quite rare.
+In the UK, a single l is generally preferred over American forms distill, enroll, enthrall, and instill, although ll was formerly used; these are always spelled with ll in American usage.
+The former British spellings dulness, fulness, and instal are now quite rare.
 The Scottish tolbooth is cognate with tollbooth, but it has a distinct meaning.

 In both American and British usages, words normally spelled -ll usually drop the second l when used as prefixes or suffixes, for example all→almighty, altogether; full→handful, useful; well→welcome, welfare; chill→chilblain.

 Both the British fulfil and the American fulfill never use -ll- in the middle (i.e., *fullfill and *fullfil are incorrect).

 Johnson wavered on this issue.
 His dictionary of 1755 lemmatizes distil and instill, downhil and uphill.

 Dropped "e"

 British English sometimes keeps a silent "e" when adding suffixes where American English does not.
 Generally speaking, British English drops it in only some cases in which it is needed to show pronunciation whereas American English only uses it where needed.